magland/g/README.md

 # send-me-a-gift

-Send me a gift by donating to one of the following charities and then sending me the receipt.
+Send me a gift by donating to one of the following charities and then forwarding me the receipt.

 ## Keystone Opportunity Center